• HOME

 Vieux Lyon

-Vieux (Old) Lyon is the city’s oldest district, dating back all the way to Lugdunum—the name of the capital of Gaul given by the Romans who founded the city in 43 BC.
+Vieux (Old) Lyon is the city’s oldest district, dating back to Lugdunum, the name of the capital of Gaul given by the Romans who founded the city in 43 BC.

 Renaissance-era dwellings and courtyard in the heart of Vieux Lyon.